 Housing is the fourth and final step in ICM’s process, and Schweers said all of the clients taken on as a part of the HomeFirst initiative are still waiting for homes.
 However, the program has historically proven effective — since August 2017, ICM has housed 40 clients that had previously spent time in the MID boundary, including 31 from the Peachtree and Pine Shelter Relocation Program.

 Meet “Believe:” Referred For Assistance by Midtown Blue

 Altogether, more than 100K people spend time in a one square mile area of Midtown each day.
 We spoke to one of the .0004% in this neighborhood who are currently experiencing homelessness, asking him about his situation and what he wants to do about it.

 “Believe” has been in Georgia and on the streets for three years, living mostly in Midtown.
 He battles substance abuse and has been in and out of prison eight times.

 He currently doesn’t have a birth certificate, which stands in his way of finding housing, and he is adamantly against living in a shelter, which he states have strict rules, are crowded and can even be dangerous.

-“I choose to be here [on the streets], because I don’t like being confined,” he said.
+“I choose to be here [on the streets], because I don’t like being confined,” he said in an October 2019 interview.
 “I don't like being controlled, because I've been incarcerated.
 When I can't move around, I'm not free.”

 “I just have to wait patiently until the time comes," he said about getting support and housing.
 "My time is coming, I just don’t know when.”